sanuvaradh/Roman_numeral_calculator/README.txt

 INVOKING THE CALCULATOR:

-To build this code, copy this entire Git repository to a local folder.
+To build this code, copy this entire Git repository.
 Then do the following:

 autoreconf --install
 ./configure